-You set your investment profile by selecting interest rates you want to invest in, select if the loans should have Payment Guarantee and Buyback Guarantee, the limits you want to invest in a single loan, and then you wait.
+For auto-invest, you set your investment profile by selecting interest rates you want to invest in, select if the loans should have Payment Guarantee and Buyback Guarantee, the limits you want to invest in a single loan, and then you wait.

-The loans come in 5 different ratings: buyback guarantee, payment guarantee, A, B and C. The A, B, C loans don’t have any protection, and I stayed away from them so far.
+The loans come in 5 different ratings: buyback guarantee, payment guarantee, A, B, and C. The A, B, C loans don’t have any protection, and I stayed away from them so far.

 You can sell your loans on the secondary market and let other investors buy them.
 The weird thing is that when you invest in a loan, you don’t see if it’s sold by a loan originator or another user.

 So, there’s no “secondary market” section.
 What you’re actually doing is selling the loan back to the market.

 The only loans you can’t sell back are the loans that are defaulted.
 If the defaulted loan has a payment guarantee, you’ll still receive interest payments every month for it, until the end of the loan term.